kukozi/emlid-docs/docs/reach/common/tutorials/ppp-introduction.md

 ## Results assessment

 After you get the solution report, it might be useful to check how accurate the results are.

-### NOAA's OPUS PPP

-In the solution report, you will get the name of the used reference frame, the XYZ and LLH coordinates of the point and accuracy estimation in meters.
-Additionally, you can check these fields: OBS USED, FIXED AMB, OVERALL RMS.

-The most accurate OPUS solutions have the following characteristics:

-- Over 90% of observations are used
-- Over 50% of ambiguities are fixed
-- Overall RMS is less than 3 cm

 ### NRCAN CSRS-PPP